What is an analog alarm clock?

 These are the granddaddy of alarm clocks.
 Analog alarm clocks date clear back to the 1500s, although they were not patented and put into widespread use until the late 19th century.
 Most analog alarm clocks feature a couple of metal bells atop the fixture, and a small hammer between them, which strikes the bells to produce the sound which wakens the sleeper.
 Because of the acoustic properties of the alarm, most analog alarm clocks are louder than their digital counterparts, making them ideal for the deep sleeper.
 Our clocks though, have a gentle sound alarm so you wake up in a better mood.

-Why should you replace your DIGITAL clock for an analog clock?
+Why should I replace my DIGITAL clock for an analog clock?

 1- The harm of blue lightAnalog alarm clocks are digital-free and don't have any blue light coming from the dial so that you fall asleep faster, sleep deeper and wake up in a better mood.